- Last Updated: 11 October 2021 11 October 2021

 The high school education program is designed to provide comprehensive and appropriate instruction to all ninth through twelfth-grade students.
 All high school courses are aligned to state learning standards.
 Students are required to complete 22 credits to graduate.

 The Sioux Falls School District has developed an academic planning process for high school students.
 The purpose is to guide students to courses that will help them determine career options.
-The District course selection guides include general studies, technical schools and state universities, most colleges and universities, and highly selective universities.
-Students, along with their parent/guardians, choose the academic path that fits their career plans and provides the greatest opportunity for individual success.
+The District course selection guides include general studies, technical schools, and state universities, most colleges and universities, and highly selective universities.
+Students, along with their parents and guardians, choose the academic path that fits their career plans and provides the greatest opportunity for individual success.

-High school teachers provide instruction in Applied Arts, English/Language Arts, Fine and Performing Arts, Junior Reserve Officers’ Training Corp Program, Mathematics, Health, Physical Education, Science, Social Studies, and World Language.
+High school teachers provide instruction in Applied Arts, English/Language Arts, Fine, and Performing Arts, Junior Reserve Officers’ Training Corps Program, Mathematics, Health, Physical Education, Science, Social Studies, and World Language.
 Accelerated, AP, and dual credit courses are available in several subject areas.

 Support interventions are available for students through reading supports and Special Education Services.
 English Language Learner services provide support for students learning the English language.